Military Recruitment and Requirements Guide: What You Need to Know Before Enlisting

 1. Initial contact with a recruiter

-2. Eligibility screening
+2. Eligibility assessment

 5. Job selection

-6. Oath of Enlistment
+6. Taking the Oath of Enlistment

 Military Requirements and Qualifications